sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ## Update Number

-With update number you can move a number between different SMS services and give it a new friendly name.
+This PATCH request allows you to move a number between different SMS services and give the number a new friendly name.

+#### Request

 ```shell
 curl --request PATCH \